-- 3. The likelihood that the student will be able to complete course criteria required for graduation, as required by the Kentucky Academic Standards. - 4.
-When considering the student's condition, should s/he take a full or reduced course load?
-(If a reduced course load is appropriate, the committee shall determine the number of courses the student may take.)
+- 1. The student's ability to work independently during extended periods without direct assistance, - 2.
+The student's capacity to complete assignments within a reasonable time frame, - 3.
+The likelihood that the student will be able to complete course criteria required for graduation, as required by the Kentucky Academic Standards, and - 4.
+Determination of full/reduced course load taking into consideration the student's condition.
+If a reduced course load is appropriate, District personnel shall determine the number of courses the student may take.

-STUDENTS WITH DISABILITIES
+STUDENT WITH DISABILITIES